IntersectMBO/governance-actions/mainnet/2025-03-25-infoncl/ratification-methodology.md

 The Cardano Constitution Appendix I's `TREASURY-01a (x)` guardrail states that "A net change limit for the Cardano treasury's balance per period of time must be agreed by the DReps via an on-chain governance action with a threshold of greater than 50% of the active voting stake".

-The author's of this governance action will consider the attached Net Change Limit governance action ratified if over 50% active DRep support in favour of this governance action, by time of expiry.
+The author's of this governance action will consider the attached Net Change Limit governance action ratified if 50%+1 lovelace or higher active voting DRep support in favour of this governance action, by time of expiry.

 In the case where different tooling shows different ratification results, the authors will consider the results shown by [Koios' Proposal Voting Summary](https://api.koios.rest/#get-/proposal_voting_summary) as the reference result.